Dyson Cordless Vacuum Reviews: Reviews and Comparison

 In terms of run time the DC59 Animal will get up to 26 minutes of run time but it drops down to 6 minutes on max mode.

 The DC44 will get 2 more minutes in max mode.
 But you’ll have to remember the power difference between the two is significant.
 100 air watts vs 65 air watts which eat up more juice from the 22.2 volt Nickel Manganese Cobalt battery.

-Aside from the updated motor, the DC59 Animal has a redesigned brush, let’s compare the two.
+Aside from the updated motor, the DC59 Animal has a new brush.

 Remember that the DC series does not have a brush roll on/off feature so there is a possibility that this will scratch hardwood surfaces.

 With the Motorhead, it has the same motor, filtration and battery as the Animal.
 The difference is again is the floor tool – it is bigger which means it has more surface area for better agitation.

 With the all new Dyson V8 available in Amazon right now the V6 is no longer the latest but that means Dyson has lowered their prices for the V6 product line giving it even better value for the performance it brings.

 What’s the difference between the DC59 and V6?